6 Common Myths About Analytics Vendors

 Myth 6: Sharing data insights is too difficult

 Every web and mobile analytics vendor claims they are the best at making data “accessible” to the whole company than their competition.
-In this sense, we are talking about data accessibility in terms of everyone in the company being able to look at the data they want to look at and feeling empowered to answer the analytics questions they want to answer, without having to go through a data science team or an analyst.
+In this sense, we are talking about in terms of everyone in the company being able to look at the data they want to look at and feeling empowered to answer the analytics questions they want to answer, without having to go through a data science team or an analyst.
 Ask the vendors you’re looking into how they make data easy for the whole company to access.
 Does their product allow sharing charts via Slack or email?
 Can you set up custom dashboards with specific views?
 Generate email reports?
 One way we make data accessible to everyone is by enabling every Amplitude customer to share their dashboards via direct links to anyone they want, even if they don’t have an account with us.
 [Tweet “Buying #analytics?
 Ask vendors how they enable data access for the whole company”]

 Other factors to consider